ProfessorConfundus/PCs-Infinite-Ammo/README.md

 ## Notes

-This mod has not been tested to be compatible with multiplayer, and has had no thought put into the design to make it such.
-Also, currently locale entries are only present for items forked from the base-game ammunition, meaning that the names of any items forked from mod ammunition will display the internal name (this does NOT affect functionality of the item, just appearance).
+This mod has not been tested to be compatible with multiplayer, and has had no thought put into the design to make it such. ~~Also, currently locale entries are only present for items forked from the base-game ammunition, meaning that the names of any items forked from mod ammunition will display the internal name (this does NOT affect functionality of the item, just appearance).~~ This has been fixed in version 0.2.0, by utilising `LocalisedString` mechanics.

 ## Contributing